TinaTiel/obs-chatbot-python/README.md

 ```
 This project also depends on [OBS Websockets](https://obsproject.com/forum/resources/obs-websocket-remote-control-of-obs-studio-made-easy.466/) and was tested in versions 23.1 of OBS studio and 4.6.1 of OBS Websockets.

+The project was tested in Windows 7 and Linux, and by default is configured to run in Windows.
+To run in Linux, set the `windows` element in _config.json_ to `false`.

 # Setup / Authentication
 1. Rename `config.example.json` to `config.json`.
 1. Create a Twitch account to act as your Chat Bot, if you don't already have one.